vedicnis/Twitter_Sentiment_Analysis-and_Stock_Prediction/README.md

 [To know how to get Twitter access tokens Click Here!](https://developer.twitter.com/en/docs/basics/authentication/overview)

-Here i use the Tweepy library to retrieve tweets about a company stock from twitter.
+Here we used the Tweepy library to retrieve tweets about a company stock from twitter.

-Here i also use the TextBlob library to classify those tweets as either positive or negative given a threshold  that i define.
+We also used the TextBlob library to classify those tweets as either positive or negative given a threshold  that i define.

 If the majority of tweets are positive, then the Keras library is use to build a neural network that predicts the next stock price given a dataset of past stock prices that will pull from Google Finance.